Lexus UX 250h interior & comfort

-The Lexus UX is only available with one engine option, although an all-electric UX 300e is due on sale in 2021.
-For now, there are three trims to choose from: entry-level cars come well equipped, while range-topping versions offer enough kit to rival some cars in the class above.
+The Lexus UX is only available with one hybrid engine option, although the all-electric UX 300e also features in the range.
+There are three trims to choose from: entry-level cars come well equipped, while range-topping versions offer enough kit to rival some cars in the class above.

 The most basic version is simply badged UX and features 17-inch alloy wheels, sat nav and the latest Lexus Safety System+ package.
 Dual-zone climate control is also standard across the range.

 These cars can also be specified with the Premium Pro Pack option, which combines all the contents of the Premium Plus Pack, while keeping the car’s on-the-road price below the £40,000 threshold for higher-level road tax.
-The features include things like Blind Spot Monitor and Rear Cross Traffic Alert, head-up display, LED headlights with Adaptive High-beam System, a 13-speaker Mark Levinson Premium Surround audio system and wireless phone charging.
+Features include blind-spot monitoring, a head-up display, LED headlights with adaptive high-beams, a 13-speaker Mark Levinson premium surround-sound audio system and wireless phone charging.

-Those after something a little racier should look to the UX 250h F-Sport, which adds stiffer suspension (which we're yet to try) sportier styling and heated seats,18-inch wheels, rear privacy glass and a heated steering wheel.
+Those after something a little racier should look to the UX 250h F-Sport, which adds stiffer suspension, sportier styling and heated seats,18-inch wheels, rear privacy glass and a heated steering wheel.
 Buyers can also add a selection of option packs to this car, too, which throw in a load of extras for a one-off fee.

 The top-spec UX is badged Takumi.
-It boasts everything from that same 13-speaker Mark Levinson stereo, to ventilated seats and a 360-degree parking camera.
-If that’s not enough, Takumi cars also get a sunroof and a heads-up display but do come at the cost of a huge (circa £5,000) price jump over F-Sport.
+It boasts everything from that 13-speaker Mark Levinson stereo, to ventilated seats and a 360-degree parking camera.
+Takumi cars also get a sunroof and a heads-up display but do come at the cost of a huge (circa £5,000) price jump over F-Sport.

 Infotainment, apps & sat nav

-Unfortunately, this is where the UX really falls down.
-The SUV’s infotainment system – like those in all modern models from the Japanese brand – is tricky to use, limited in its functionality and graphically very dated.
-Thankfully, Lexus added Apple CarPlay and Android Auto to the standard kit list in early 2020, so if you're ordering your car now then all models should feature this intuitive tech.
+Unfortunately, this is where the UX falls down.
+The infotainment system – like those in all models from the Japanese brand – is tricky to use, limited in functionality and graphically dated.
+Thankfully, Lexus added Apple CarPlay and Android Auto to the standard kit in early 2020, so if you're ordering your car now, it should feature this intuitive technology.